potatomaverick/100-days-of-code/log.md

 **Today's Progress:** Finished the JS Basics challenges on freeCodeCamp.
 Went back and reviewed some of them as well to test my knowledge.

 **Thoughts:** Glad to have finished the Basic JS section finally.
 Tomorrow I'm going to do a bit of review on the tougher challenges and then move onto the ES6 portion.

+### Day 23: March 9th, 2019
+**Today's Progress:** Reviewed some Basic JS from freeCodeCamp.

+**Thoughts:** Took a day off due to some plans last night.
+Tonight, didn't have as much time as I planned on, so I just went back and did more practice on the Basic JS section again.
+Thinking I'll sit down tomorrow and block out some more time than usual to start the ES6 portion for sure.